motech/motech/docs/source/deployment/CORS_Headers.rst

 	Origin http://example.domain.com is not allowed by Access-Control-Allow-Origin.

-To enable CORS we have to change configuration in used web server.
+To enable CORS we have to change configuration in the web server on which MOTECH-CORE is hosted.
 We can add the following CORS headers :

 Access-Control-Allow-Origin
 ----------------------------